adam-bauer-34/adam-bauer-34.github.io/about.md

 # Undergraduate years

 I did my undergraduate studies at the University of Arizona.
 For as much [slander](https://www.youtube.com/watch?v=v5IsoelUMF0) as Tucson gets in the media, I actually loved it there.
-At first I triple majored in astronomy, physics and mathematics, but over time I shaved off the astronomy major and settling on double majoring in physics and mathematics.
+At first I triple majored in astronomy, physics and mathematics, but over time I shaved off the astronomy major and settled on double majoring in physics and mathematics.
 (Although, these two majors have a lot of crossover, so it’s not that impressive that I managed this.
 I promise.)

 This was, quite possibly, the best decision of my life.
 I met some of my closest friends here, learned numerous valuable lessons (the hard way, mostly) and became deeply involved in the long road of self-actualization and discovery.
-I think lots of folks have a cursory interest in this sort of path — finding what one likes, doesn’t like, boundaries, etc. — but I find less people take this prospect seriously.
-In the end, truly is about
+Oh, and I also discovered my passion for rock climbing, which is far more important than any amount of self-actualization I’ll ever accomplish.

 # Graduate
 I accepted an offer to become a Ph.D. student in physics at the University of Illinois at Urbana-Champaign in March 2020, and moved to Champaign-Urbana (CU) in August 2020.
 After a bit of an adjustment period, I’ve gotten used to life in CU, and enjoy it.
 For the most part.
 (Admittedly, I was spoiled to hell with beautiful weather and ample climbing areas in Tucson, so not having these now still saddens me.)